 Approaching their one year anniversary, BFF Bikes—a woman’s specific bike shop in Chicago— first sought to audit all of their existing brand elements and explore what is working and what is not working for the brand.
-Refreshing the logo to maximize legibility, selecting a color palette to be used consistently across all brand materials, selecting typefaces to better reflect the brand voice, and creating a consistent and strong brand presence across all materials.
+The work included refreshing the logo to maximize legibility, selecting a color palette to be used consistently across all brand materials, selecting typefaces to better reflect the brand voice, and creating a consistent and strong brand presence across all materials.
 Second, BFF Bikes sought to refresh their logo and logotype.